 Women’s Boards

-What’s the difference between a men’s and women’s snowboard?
-Short answer: a lot, and they’re worth it.
 Snowboard technology has come a long way over the years.
-No longer are women’s snowboards a smaller, dumbed down version of men’s boards.
+No longer are women’s snowboards a smaller, simplified version of men’s boards.
 With advances in construction, companies are now catering their board technology to the unique balance and structure of a woman’s body.
-Which means women’s boards are more in tune for optimal performance for women snowboarders.
+Which means women’s boards are more in-tune for optimal performance for women snowboarders.

-Kid’s Boards
+Kids' Boards

-Check Our Selection
+Check Shred Shop's Snowboard Selection